English ship Amity (1650)

-Amity was a 36-gun fourth rate vessel of the Commonwealth of England.
-She was purchased by Parliament on 18 January 1650 (after being hired in November 1649) and renamed.
+Amity was a 36-gun fourth rate vessel, formerly belonging to the Commonwealth of England.
+She was hired by Parliament in November 1649, and later purchased on 18 January 1650, thus renamed.
 She was commissioned into the Parliamentary Naval Force as Amity.
 During the First Anglo-Dutch War she partook in the Battle of Portland and the Battle of The Gabbard.
-She was incorporated into the English Navy after the Restoration in May 1660.
+Later, after the Restoration in May 1660, she was incorporated into the English Navy.
 During the Second Anglo-Dutch War she participated in the Battle of Lowestoft, the Four Days' Battle and the St James Day Fight.
 She was sold on 27 November 1667.

-Amity was the first named vessel in the English or Royal Navy.

 Specifications

-She was purchased by Parliament on 18 January 1650 (after being hired in November 1649) and renamed.
 Her dimensions were 90 ft 0 in keel for tonnage with a breadth of 28 ft 0 in and a depth of hold of 12 ft 0 in.
 Her builder's measure tonnage was calculated as 375 30/94 tons.
 Her draught was 15 ft 0 in.

 Her gun armament in 1650 was 36 guns.
 In 1666 her armament was 38 (wartime)/30 (peacetime) and consisted of twelve culverins, fourteen demi-culverins, twelve sakers.
 Her manning was 150 personnel and rose to 140/120/100 personnel.

-Commissioned Service
+Commissioned service

 Service in the English Civil War and Commonwealth Navy

 She was commissioned into the Parliamentary Navy in 1650 under the command of Captain John Coppin for Scottish Waters.
-In 1651 she was under Captain Michael Packe (later Rear-Admiral) with Ayscue in the West Indies.
+In 1651, she was under Captain Michael Packe (later rear-admiral) with Ayscue in the West Indies.
 She was in action on 16 August 1652 during which Captain Michael Packe was mortally wounded.
 Later in 1653 she was under the command of Captain Henry Packe.